dsccommunity/ActiveDirectoryDsc/README.md

 * **DomainController**: An existing Active Directory domain controller used to perform the operation (optional).
 Note: if not running on a domain controller, this is required.
 * **Credential**: User account credentials used to perform the operation (optional).
 Note: if not running on a domain controller, this is required.

+### xADOrganizationalUnit
+The xADOrganizational Unit DSC resource will manage OUs within Active Directory.
+* **Name**: Name of the Active Directory organizational unit to manage.
+* **Path**: Specified the X500 (DN) path of the organizational unit's parent object.
+* **Description**: The OU description property (optional).
+* **ProtectedFromAccidentalDeletion**: Valid values are 'Yes' and 'No'.
+If not specified, it defaults to 'Yes'.
+* **Ensure**: Specifies whether the OU is present or absent.
+Valid values are 'Present' and 'Absent'.
+It not specified, it defaults to 'Present'.
+* **Credential**: User account credentials used to perform the operation .
+Note: if not running on a domain controller, this is required.

 ## Versions

+### Unreleased

+* Added xADGroup resource
+* Merged xADOrganizationalUnit resource from the PowerShell gallery

 ### 2.7.0.0